rtohid/phyfleaux/README.md

 1. input set: input arguments
 2. output set: returned values {/variables:@rtohid})

-each element of the first set (input set) associates to exactly one element of the second set. in our framework we implement :class:Function: as
+Each element of the first set (input set) associates to exactly one element of the second set.
+In our framework we implement :class:Function: as

 ``` python
 # not the best implementation